dasu/syrup-sopel-modules/README.md

 # syrup-sopel-modules
 Modules for syrup.
 Mostly updates of the ones in the phenny repo
 Used to be called syrup-willie-modules
-Python 3.3
+Python 3.3+

 ### Modules descriptions:
 ##### anime.py
 Checks releases of animes on specified day.
-Based off https://github.com/infinitylabs/uguubot/blob/master/plugins/anime.py
+Previously based off https://github.com/infinitylabs/uguubot/blob/master/plugins/anime.py
 ##### animerss.py
 Outputs RSS news from animenewsnetwork, I think the latest commit broke it, so use the one before it.
 ##### bday.py
-Notifies channel when a user has their birthday (every 6 hours on the day of the birthday), or how many days away the next birthday is. refer to data.txt to see how the user's birthdays are suppose to be set up.
+Notifies channel when a user has their birthday (every 6 hours on the day of the birthday), or how many days away the next birthday is. refer to data.txt to see how the user's birthdays are suppose to be set up.  when .bday is used it purposefully breaks a user's name with a \_, as to not HILIGHT them.
 ##### bitcoin.py
 Bitcoin/ETH/XRP module.
 You can add more memecoins in too.
+Also tracks some PUBG crates.
 Based off of https://github.com/sc0tt/boredbot-modules/blob/master/bitcoin.py
 ##### dubtrack.py
 Dubtrack (and plugdj) module.
 Dubtrack has a really nice API.  plugdj does not, but whatever.
 ##### edict.py